 Peruvian cuisine has gained worldwide recognition through its unique blend of Japanese, Chinese, Criollo and Andean food traditions, spiced with exotic flavors from Peru's vastly varied ecosystems, ranging from the Altiplano and the rugged Andes to the lush Amazon forest and the arid coast.

-With hi-end Peruvian restaurants popping up everywhere, Amsterdam strangely enough was left out in the cold.
-We are happy to fill the void and introduce NAZKA.
+While Peruvian restaurants sprung up everywhere, The Netherlands and Amsterdam strangely enough were left out in the cold.
+We are happy to bring modern Peruvian gastronomy to Amsterdam, and judging by the reviews, our guests could not agree more.

 sabor de la vida